yuyang339/cs140e-21spr/labs/15-integration/README.md

     extern pix_env_t *pix_cur_process;

+Add this to your `fake-os.c`:

+    static pix_env_t init_process;
+    pix_env_t *pix_cur_process = &init_process;

 You'll make the following changes:

-   0. In `fake-os.c`: Allocate global `pix_env_t` and set
-      `pix_cur_process` to point to it.
+   0. Run your code to make sure it still gives the same checksums.

    1. Make a copy of your assembly and have it load the location to save registers to using the `pix_cur_process` variable.
-You might want to look at the old interrupt code to see how to do this easily in assembly.
+      You might want to look at the old interrupt code (in `7-interrupts/timer-int/interrupts-asm.S`) to see how to do

-   2. Rerun your code to make sure it still gives the same checksums.
+      this easily in assembly.
+Note: you will need to do two `ldr`
+      instructions: one to get the value of the global variable `pix_cur_process` and then another to load its contents.

-   3. Make a copy of your equivalance code that stores the current context in this process structure and uses it to track the current hash.
+   2. Make a copy of your equivalance code that stores the current context in this process structure and uses it to track the current hash.
       Have the assembly routine from (1) pass a pointer to the current context structure in.

+      Hint: check that the passed in variable matches what you expect (i.e., the actual contents of `pix_cur_process`).

-   4. Rerun your code and make sure it still gives the same checksums.
+   3. Rerun your code and make sure it still gives the same checksums.
       (You'll notice a pattern: this is how I always make changes so that I don't have to think that hard.)

-   5. Initialize your process structure save area so the registers in it have the same values as would be set by your `user_mode_run_fn`.
+   4. Initialize your process structure save area so the registers in it have the same values as would be set by your `user_mode_run_fn`.
-      Write a `switchto_asm` routine that takes a pointer to the `reg_save` array and loads everything: use this instead of the `user_mode_run_fn`.

             // reg_save offsets for the different registers. enum {